ordinary-magic/pokeplatinum-moves-wear-out/README.md

-# Pokémon Platinum
+# Pokémon Platinum but Moves Get Worse

+This is a romhack based off of the pret pokemon platinum decomp.
+The premise is that every time pp is decuted from a move, its accuracy/power are reduced.
+The mod has configurable settings via the #defines at the top of move_data.c if you'd like to turn off either power/accuracy or adjust the amount by which they are reduced per pp.

+Patchfile coming soon, please watch for it on the Releases Page.

-This is a WIP decompilation of Pokémon Platinum.
+This is based off of Pret's WIP decompilation of Pokémon Platinum.
+Please consult them for releavnt info.
 For instructions on how to set up the repository, please read [INSTALL.md](INSTALL.md).

-This repository builds the following ROMs:

-* [**pokeplatinum.us.nds**](https://datomatic.no-intro.org/index.php?page=show_record&s=28&n=3541) `sha1: ce81046eda7d232513069519cb2085349896dec7`

-For contacts and other pret projects, see [pret.github.io](https://pret.github.io/).
-In addition to the pret Discord, also see the [VoidMatrix Discord (#decomp)](https://discord.gg/prUAgd5).